 - First or Last: Choose if the rows to hide or show are the first or last rows in the result set.

 - Number: Specify the number of rows to hide or show.

-In the Data section below your visualization, excluded rows show in a darker color and are marked with a symbol to the left of the row number:
+In the Data section below your visualization, excluded rows are shaded in a darker color.

 This option is dependent on the row order.
 Changing the query's sort order or adding a row limit can change the rows that are shown or hidden in the visualization.